manuelmarschall/CompressedFTIR/README.md

  suitability or any other characteristic.
 In no event will PTB be liable for any direct, indirect or consequential damage arising in connection

-Using this software in publications requires citing the following
+Using this software in publications requires citing the following paper

+Compressed FTIR spectroscopy using low-rank matrix reconstruction (to appear in Optics Express)
 DOI: ???
-'''

 ## References